 Best-in-class navigation delivers interactivity with existing processes

-Featuring intuitive, natural navigation, the AGV300 TOW is designed to follow a standardised route and deliver the repeatable movement of dollies.
+Featuring intuitive, natural navigation, the AGV300 TOW is designed to follow a standardized route and deliver the repeatable movement of dollies.

 Boasting best-in-class navigation technology, the AGV is programmed to stop at specific transfer points.
 Once it reaches a transfer point, the AGV300 TOW sends a signal to the door transfer system to automatically load the fabricated doors onto the individual dollies.

 Once the transfer of parts is complete, the AGV takes its command to move to the next station.

 Alongside the ability to interact with existing systems, such as the transfer loading system, Toyota needed an AGV system that would stop with extreme precision to ensure that parts were correctly transferred onto the dolly train.